Being in the pool service industry for so many years, I have taken apart and serviced literally hundreds of DE filters

 What is a DE Filter?

 A DE filter requires back-washing less often than sand or cartridge filters.
 With a good working DE filter, your pool water will have far fewer problems than other filters.
-In my article about cleaning a green pool, I could vacuum the pool without by-passing the filter to an external drain source since the DE filter captured every bit.
+In my article about cleaning a green pool, I described vacuuming the pool without by-passing the filter to an external drain source.
+That was possible since the DE filter captured every bit.
 A cartridge or sand filter would have allowed the algae to shoot back to the pool through the returns.

 DE Filter Maintenance